-Academic Writing (CED089, CED099, CED169, depending on level):
+Academic Writing (CED089, CED099, CED169, CED167, depending on level):

-This class is designed for the international student seeking to improve their writing skills for the college classroom.
+This class is designed for international students seeking to improve their writing skills for the college classroom.
 Students taking this class will be asked to produce various forms of written work, critique their own and other's work, make the necessary corrections, and complete a final draft of the paper.
+CED179 is designed for ESL students who need to take an Advanced Academic Writing class concurrently with ENG100.

 Registration Procedures: Most Western Institute courses are open to anyone who may benefit from them.
 Other courses and programs have specific enrollment requirements.
 Students may register for most courses through walk-in registration in the office of the Western Institute.
 Online registration options are also available.
-Call the Institute (816-271-4100) or visit us online www.missouriwestern.edu/wi for more information.
+Call the Institute (816-271-4100) or visit us online www. missouriwestern.edu/wi for more information.